uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 Table
 -----

-Table is a concept of in-memory numerical data that are shaped in several rows and columns.
+Table is a concept of in-memory numerical data that are organized in a tabular view with several rows and columns.
 It is used at the data preparation and data processing stages for the following:

-- To be an in-memory representation of a :txtref:`dataset` or another tabular data (for example, matrices).
+- To be an in-memory representation of a :txtref:`dataset` or another tabular data (for example, matrices, vectors, even singe values).

 - To store heterogeneous data in various :capterm:`data formats <data format>`, such as dense, sparse, chunked,